quioteframework/quioteframework.github.io/src/content/docs/propulsion/cookbook/using-sql-schemas.md

 ```

 :::note
-Propulsion does not create the schema itself.
-The target database must already contain the required schemas, and the database user Propulsion connects as must have access to them.
+On PostgreSQL, Propulsion emits a `CREATE SCHEMA` statement for every distinct schema referenced by the `schema` attribute, so the schema itself doesn't need to already exist — the database user Propulsion connects as does, however, need the privileges to create it.
+Other platforms may still require the target schema to already exist.
 :::

 ## Schemas in PHP code